Two topological phases in exchange alternating spin-1 nanographene chains: Single particle and many-body spectra

-The linear and non-linear exchange parameters for a given dimer can be obtained from the analysis of the low-energy states of CAS-CI calculations.
-Depicted in Fig. \ref{fig:monomer_dimers}d and e is the result of the CAS(4,4) and CAS(6,6) calculations performed for the two sets of molecular dimers (results for the alternative dimers are shown in Supplementary Fig. 4).
-There, we find an energy spectrum which is split into a spin sector at low energy, and an ionic one at higher energy.
-Matching the low energy part with the energy differences of the BLBQ model for a dimer \cite{catarina2023broken} (as depicted in Fig. \ref{fig:monomer_dimers}d), we obtain the bilinear, $J$, and biquadratic, $B$, exchanges displayed in Table I. To further validate our results we use DFT (details of the calculation are given in Supplementary Information) \cite{QE-2017, QE-2009, doi:10.1063/5.0005082, PhysRevLett.43.1494, PhysRevB.43.1993, van_Setten_2018, Hamann2013, garrity2014pseudopotentials, doi:10.1126/science.aad3000} to compute the linear exchange from the energy difference between the ferromagnetic and antiferromagnetic solutions.
-The results are also summarized in Table I and are consistent with what was found with the CI-CAS approximation.
+Depicted in Fig. \ref{fig:monomer_dimers}d and e is the result of the CAS(4,4) and CAS(6,6) calculations performed for the two sets of molecular dimers (results for the alternative dimers are shown in Fig. \ref{fig:Alternative dimers}).
+There, we find an energy spectrum which is split into a low and a high energy sectors.
+The former can be associated with spin-like states, while the latter has states where double occupancy of orbitals dominates.
+Matching the low energy part with the energy differences of the BLBQ model for a dimer \cite{catarina2023broken} (as depicted in Fig. \ref{fig:monomer_dimers}d), we obtain the bilinear, $J$, and biquadratic, $B$, exchanges displayed in Table I. As anticipated from the analysis of the single particle spectra, the exchange difference is larger between the Type-I and Type-II passivated [4]-triangulene dimers than in the ones obtained from extended-Oly. molecules.

-As anticipated from the analysis of the single particle spectra, the exchange difference is larger between the Type-I and Type-II passivated [4]-triangulene dimers than in the ones obtained from extended-Oly molecules.
-In particular, we find dimerization values between $ |d| = 0.58$ and $|d|=0.8$ for the passivated [4]-triangulene (depending on the kind of Type-I and Type-II dimers), and $|d|=0.09$ for the extended-Oly. case.
+\bluecolor{In Appendix. \ref{Extra CAS and TB} we study how the CI-CAS results change as more orbitals are included in the active space, and how the results depend on $U$.
+We find that the results presented in Table I do not change drastically when more orbitals are included or slightly different values of $U$ are used.
+Nonetheless, to strengthen the validity of our results, we use DFT (details of the calculation are given in Appendix \ref{Extra DFT Calc}) \cite{QE-2017, QE-2009, doi:10.1063/5.0005082, PhysRevLett.43.1494, PhysRevB.43.1993, van_Setten_2018, Hamann2013, garrity2014pseudopotentials, doi:10.1126/science.aad3000} to compute the \bluecolor{bilinear} exchange from the energy difference between the ferromagnetic and antiferromagnetic solutions for each dimer.
+The results are also shown in Table I, and are in good agreement with the Hubbard model calculation.
+In the same appendix, we extend our analysis to trimer, and explain why second neighbor exchange or three spin terms can be safely ignored from our model Hamiltonian in these systems.}